Last Update 10th May, 2017.

 As you develop your online blogging business you'll want to diversify as soon as you can.
 This is why I have a website portfolio covering a variety of niches.

-So where should you diversify?
+So how can you diversify?

-- Your website’s traffic sources
+- Your sources of website traffic

-- Your income streams
+- Your sources of income

-- Your backups and storage
+- Your website hosting and backups

 NOTE: Building your blog with WordPress and SiteRubix using the Wealthy Affiliate platform (whether using the free subdomain or transfering your own domain) means you have free hosting, an IT team on stand by 24/7, automatic back up and site health monitoring.